r-transit/tidytransit/README.md

 gtfs_obj <- url %>% import_gtfs
 ```

-If you look at the output when creating the `gtfs_obj` object, you should see output that looks like this...
+If you look at the console output when creating the `gtfs_obj` object, you could see this kind of warning.

     ...
     Reading calendar.txt